Jammicus/JenkinsUtils/README.md

 * `pluginUrl`: Prints plugin name along with the plugin URLp
 * `jenkinsVersion`: Prints current version of Jenkins
 * `possibleLabels`: Prints a list of all the possible labels you can use (NOTE: This is very, very slow.
 Use sparingly)
+* `runningJobs`: Prints all jobs that are running.
+(NOTE: This is very, very slow.
+Use sparingly)